 Many cases are settled out of court without ever seeing the inside of a courtroom.
 When negotiating a settlement, the goal is to get the best deal possible.
-What makes a good settlement for brain injuries largely depends on circumstances unique to your case.
+What makes a good settlement for brain injuries largely depends on the circumstances unique to your case.

 Settlement in brain injury cases can be quite high, especially when the brain injury is permanent and debilitating.
 As with any settlement, the more severe your injuries are, the higher the settlement should be.
 Your attorney can help you go over numerous factors that might influence the outcome of your case, including compensatory damages, the duration of your injury, complications, and the defendant’s behavior.
 Negotiating a good settlement requires understanding what kind of evidence and leverage you have in negotiations.
 The defendant will likely try to keep the final amount as low as possible, and your attorney must help you fight to keep it high.